avithakr/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented Sign Out
 - Updated Profile
-- BugFix: ign up user displainame and profile picture update
+- BugFix: Sign up user display name and profile picture update
 - BugFix: If the user is not logged in redirect to login page and vice-versa
 - unsubscribe to the onAuthStateChanged callback
 - Add hard coded value to constant file
+- Register TMDB API & create an app & get access token
+- Get data from TMDB now playing movies list API
+- Custom hooks for now playing videos
+- Create a movieslice
+- Update store with movie data
+- Planning for maincontainer and secondary container
+- Fetch Data for tailer video
+- Update store with tailer data video
+- embedded the video and make it autoplay and mute
+- Tailwind classes to make it awesome

 # Features